findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 Your gut is a better scam detector than any smart contract auditor.
 If something feels off, it likely is.

-* If the project name or website domain name is mispelled, it's a scam.
+* If the project name or website domain name is misspelled, it's a scam.
 * If they're begging you to "bridge" to a brand new, unheard-of chain to get their "airdrop," that's a scam too.
 * If the only "community" is a Telegram group full of dopey bots spamming "TO THE MOON!," it's a scam, fam.
-Exect the liquidity pool to vanish.
+Expect the liquidity pool to vanish.
 * If someone on Telegram or X posts something about V2 or a token relaunch, don't fall for it.
 Safe bet it's a scam.

 If it sounds too good to be true or seems a bit off, it's probably a fly trap waiting for an unsuspecting fly.